HPInc/kalexa-sdk/README.md

                 .build();
     }
  ```
-Note that token argument passed to `SendRequestDirective` should be the Intent that you want to be called when Alexa sends the response from the Fulfiller. `Kalexa-SDK` use `|` as separator to split the token string in more values.
-But keep in mind that the first value HAS to be the Intent that you want to execute `onConnectionsResponse` method.
+Note that token argument passed to `SendRequestDirective` should be the Intent that you want to be called when Alexa sends the response from the Fulfiller. `Kalexa-SDK` uses `|` as separator to split the token string in more values.
+But keep in mind that the first value has to be the Intent that you want to execute the `onConnectionsResponse` method.
 For example: `{"token": "MyIntentName|Value|SomeOtherValue}`
  #### Response:
 Kalexa-sdk has two types of responses.